logto-io/docs/blog/2023-02-16-do-you-need-to-build-auth/index.md

 I would like to point out this first for a better reading experience.
 :::

-I’ve seen a lot of developers are asking questions like “should I build my own auth for my app”.
-While the answer cannot be simple yes or no, I’d like to write an article to breakdown the implementation and demonstrate the pros and cons to help you decide.
+I’ve seen a lot of developers asking questions like “Should I build my own auth for my app?”.
+While the answer cannot be a simple "Yes" or "No", I’d like to write an article to breakdown the implementation and demonstrate the pros and cons to help you decide.

 > **TL;DR** If you're still learning, auth will be a good challenge.
 If you want full control, it's worth building your own auth system.
 Otherwise, it depends on several conditions.

 ## Intro

 As a developer, I have built many applications during my career.
-No matter the programming language, there is a common foundation I always need to construct: user auth.
+Regardless of the programming language, there is a common foundation I always need to construct: user auth.

 It was a negligible part since everything was straightforward going back to 20 years ago: